Standard vs Shared Blocks

 | Storage | Embedded in property blob | Independent database entry |

-| Rendering | Lightweight (Direct access) | Heavier (ContentArea initialization) |
+| Rendering | Lightweight (direct access) | Heavier (ContentArea initialization) |

 4. Performance and Scalability Considerations